 - Study and Practice.

-For about $25 for a 2 year subscription you can have access to the “Cadillac” of all online preparation sites: HamTestOnline™ is a guided study site from the creative mind of John Cunningham (W1AI) which will help you learn and understand (not simply memorize) the material needed to pass the test.
-More than worth the price, HamTestOnline works very well: Read Christina’s Story.
+For about $25 for a 6 month subscription you can have access to the “Cadillac” of all online preparation sites: HamTestOnline™ is a guided study site from the creative mind of John Cunningham (W1AI) which will help you learn and understand (not simply memorize) the material needed to pass the test.
+HamTestOnline works very well: Read Christina’s Story.
 I wish I knew about HamTestOnline before I studied and passed my Tech exam.
-I’ll definitely be trying this out to prepare for my own upgrade to General Class, especially for some of the RF antenna theory.
-For the technician test, I used the random tests at QRZ.com where all of the questions and answers in the VE test pool are available in a working random quiz driven database; Effective enough if you just want a refresher and the memory/memorization workout.
+For my technician test, I used the random tests at QRZ.com where all of the questions and answers in the VE test pool are available in a working random quiz driven database; Effective enough if you just want a refresher and the memory/memorization workout.

 When you are ready for the test, go to the ARRL Website, it is a major center for all things Ham Radio.
-The website is packed with information and resources including listings of exam locations and times updated by VE’s (Volunteer Examiners) which you can access here.
+The website is packed with information and resources including listings of exam locations and times, updated by the VE’s, which you can access here.
 Enter your Zip Code, How far you’re willing to travel and hit enter to search.
 Find a convenient location and time and click the “Learn More” link.
 I recommend making contact to let the VE know your intention to take the exam and to confirm time and location – even if the listing says “Walk-ins allowed“.